 If you avoid the above incidences, you can rely on supplemental accident coverage to help you handle your healthcare costs while traveling.

 Plus, it won’t bump up your insurance costs too much.
-The price varies but typically stays between $5 and $50 per month.
+The price varies but typically stays between $5 and $50 monthly.

 This extra accident coverage is especially important if you’re traveling domestically.
 For example, if you travel for work or live in a van.

-Another option to increase your coverage if you travel a lot is to switch to catastrophic coverage.
-You can only get this type of medical plan if you are under 30 years old or if you qualify for financial aid (at any age).
+Switching to catastrophic coverage is another option to increase your coverage if you travel a lot.
+You can only get this type of medical plan if you are under 30 or qualify for financial aid (at any age).
 These plans have low monthly premiums but very high deductibles.